tbilyn/tbilyn.github.io/electronics/diodes.md

 ### Electrical Characterisitcs

 **Forward voltage (V<sub>F</sub>)** - minimal voltage that should be applied across a diode to allow the flow of the current.
-That's also a voltage drop cross a diode.
+That's can also be seen as a voltage drop cross a diode.
 V<sub>F</sub> is sometimes called either the cut-in voltage or on-voltage.
 Forward voltage depends on what semiconductor material diode is made out of: a silicon diode will have a V<sub>F</sub> around 0.6-1V, a germanium-based - around 0.3V.
 V<sub>F</sub> also depends on a type of a diode: LEDs can have much larger and Schottky diodes are designed specifically to have a much lower-than-usual forward voltage.